phlourishdev/rpi-audio-receiver/README.md

 ## Uninstallation

 This project does not support uninstall at all.
 As stated above, it is meant to run on a dedicated device on a clean Raspberry Pi OS.
 If you choose to use this script along with other services on the same device, or install it on an already configured device, this can lead to unpredictable behaviour and can damage the existing installation permanently.
-However, trying to recreate the state can be tried with the following code.
+However, the important modules can be purged with the following commands.
 This does however not remove residual files and is experimental:

-    sudo apt-get purge raspotify shairport-sync
+    sudo apt-get purge raspotify shairport-sync snapclient
     sudo systemctl disable bthelper@hci0.service bt-agent@hci0.service
     sudo systemctl stop bthelper@hci0.service bt-agent@hci0.service